GabsEdits/Eisfores/readme.md

 ## Introduction

 Welcome to Eisforés!
 This script is designed to help you gather all the contributors' information across an organization.
 It provides a powerful and efficient way to get insights into your contributors' activities.
-This script might join the Vanilla OS Family, but for now, it will leave here.
+This script might join the Vanilla OS Family, but for now, it will live here.

 ## Features
 - Efficiently fetches and organizes contributor data.